openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebellumIntermediateZone
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebellum intermediate zone' is a regional part of cerebellar cortex.
-It is part of the cerebellar hemisphere and spinocerebellum.
+   :definition: Is a regional part of cerebellar cortex.
+Is part of the cerebellar hemisphere and the spinocerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004006) ('is_a' and 'relationship')]
-   :description: A region on either side of the midline of the cerebellum that lies lateral to the vermis and medial to the hemisphere.
-It contains the cerebellar cortical zones C1, C2 and C3 and receives climbing fibre input from the inferior olive and projects to the nucleus interpositus.
-Here, the term is used to denote the functionally related C1, C3 and Y (but not the C2) zones (Nature glossary: http://www.nature.com/nrn/journal/v6/n4/glossary/nrn1646.html#df1).
+   :description: The paired regions of the cerebellar hemisphere that lie adjacent to the vermis and are between the vermis and lateral regions of the hemispheres; it receives input from the corticopontocerebellar fibers that originate from the motor cortex, and also receives sensory feedback from the muscles; these signals are integrated by this region, to coordinate muscle activity with motor inputs. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004006)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101956
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004006#cerebellar-paravermis
    :name: cerebellum intermediate zone